ursaw/ursaw.github.io/content/posts/my_keyboard_evolution/index.md

 My main work on computers is coding, and I like terminals/consoles and try avoid using the mouse as much as possible.

 From IBM model M to Dactyl split ortho keyboard for ergonomics and fun.
-I am still use QWERTY, but slowly moving to [COLMAK DH](https://colemakmods.github.io/mod-dh/keyboards.html#matrix-keyboards).
+I am still use QWERTY, but try slowly  to move to [COLMAK DH](https://colemakmods.github.io/mod-dh/keyboards.html#matrix-keyboards) with the [tarmac transition](https://forum.colemak.com/topic/1858-learn-colemak-in-steps-with-the-tarmak-layouts/).

 It was an evolution with many small changes, today I advise a quick jump to a split ortho keyboard or mono blocks.